Ryan-00001/Python/README.md

-🔧 Script Overview (English Description)
+Python and auto-py-to-exe Installation Scripts
-This is a Windows batch script designed to automate the installation of Python and the auto-py-to-exe tool, with a simple interactive menu and administrator privilege elevation.
+This repository contains batch scripts that automate the installation of Python and the auto-py-to-exe tool, as well as a simple shortcut to launch the auto-py-to-exe GUI.
+The scripts are designed to make setting up Python development environments and converting Python scripts into executable files easier.

-💡 Features
-Automatic Administrator Privilege Check and Elevation
+Scripts Overview
+1. Install Python and auto-py-to-exe
+Script: install_python_and_auto_py_to_exe.bat

+This batch script helps you install Python (multiple versions) and the auto-py-to-exe tool on a Windows machine.
+It includes an interactive menu for selecting Python versions, downloading them, and verifying the installation.

+Key Features:
-The script checks if it’s running as administrator.

-If not, it relaunches itself with admin rights using PowerShell.
+Admin Privileges Check: The script checks if it's run as an administrator.
+If not, it will automatically elevate privileges using PowerShell.

-Interactive Menu Interface
+Interactive Menu:

-Presents a command-line menu with the following options:

-markdown
-複製
-編輯
-1. Install Python (multiple versions available)
+Option 1: Install Python (multiple versions to choose from).

-2. Install auto-py-to-exe (and its dependencies)
+Option 2: Install auto-py-to-exe and its dependencies.

-0. Exit
-Python Installation (Multiple Versions)
+Option 0: Exit the script.

-Allows the user to choose from a list of Python versions:
+Python Installation: Allows you to install one of the following Python versions:

 Python 3.7.9